 Maggie Renner Hellmann

-Maggie Renner Hellmann is a contemporary Californian artist who paints with love, passion and energy.
-Her work is characterised by a unique blend of loose, energetic brushwork and strong compositions of exuberant color.
-She says: "I love the joy of color and the poetry of brushwork".
-Classically trained, Maggie received her bachelor’s degree with Honors in Art, Illustration & Design and continued on with intensive painting studies at the Lorenzo de’ Medici Art Institute in Florence, Italy, as well as with Master Painters, Ovanes Berberian, Ray Roberts, and Calvin Liang.
+Maggie Renner Hellmann is a contemporary artist from the colorful coastal town of Santa Cruz, California who paints and teaches with joy, passion and enthusiasm.
+Her work is characterised by a unique blend of loose, energetic brushwork and strong compositions of exuberant colour.
+Her favourite saying is "I love the joy of color and the poetry of brushwork".

-Maggie is also a knowledgeable and enthusiastic tutor.
-She’s been teaching for more than 20 years – and she loves it!
+Maggie has over 40 years’ experience as a professional painter and plein air instructor in many mediums – and she loves teaching almost as much as she loves painting!
 Her years of experience in painting in many mediums have distilled her teaching to the core fundamentals that will help guide any painter toward success.
-She will encourage the beginner and challenge the more advanced.
+She has taught many workshops throughout the United States and Europe and she will encourage the beginner and challenge the more advanced.
+Her students love her teaching style.
+This will be Maggie’s fifth Watermill workshop.

 Maggie’s painting course at The Watermill

-- Get help and immediate feedback in creating a beautiful outdoor landscape.
+- Get individual help and feedback in creating a beautiful outdoor landscape

 Praise for Maggie’s previous courses at the Watermill